sta/websocket-sharp/README.md

   ...
 };
 ```
-Error message is stored in `e.Message` (`WebSocketSharp.ErrorEventArgs.Message`, its type is `string`), so you operate it.
+The `e.Message` (`WebSocketSharp.ErrorEventArgs.Message`, its type is `string`) contains the error message, so you operate it.

 ##### WebSocket.OnClose event #####

-`WebSocket.OnClose` event is emitted when WebSocket connection is closed.
+The `WebSocket.OnClose` event occurs when the `WebSocket` receives a Close frame or the `Close` method is called.

 ```cs
 ws.OnClose += (sender, e) =>